- » Key resources and services

-The Kimberley eye health study aimed to document the history of eye health services in the Kimberley region and provide an evaluation of the recent programs in the region in order to improve service provision and health outcomes.
+The Kimberley Eye Health Study aimed to document the history of eye health services in the Kimberley region of Western Australia (WA) and provide an evaluation of the recent programs in the region in order to improve service provision and health outcomes.

 The study has now completed and the Kimberley Aboriginal Medical Services Council (KAMSC) has: